 In the study, researchers suggest the newer acellular vaccine is to blame for the increased outbreaks, and the only reason we’re seeing outbreaks all this time later is due to the time its taken to show up in data.

 Associate Professor Manoj Gambhir, from the University of Monash co-led the study.
 “You didn’t see an immediate increase [in whooping cough],” he says.
 “It has taken cohorts of children to have all of their doses to be the new vaccine for the increases in disease to manifest themselves.”

 In the New England Journal Of Medicine, a study on the waning effects of the whooping cough vaccine found “after the fifth dose of DTaP, the odds of acquiring pertussis increased by an average of 42% per year.”

 Low Vaccination Rates Are Not The Smoking Gun

 Low vaccination rates are not to blame for the current whooping cough epidemic – bearing in mind pertussis is a cyclical disease in nature, and is well known for peaking every 2-5 years.

 Again from the Australian Bureau of Statistics, “Recently [published 1994] there has been concern over perceived low levels of immunisation against conditions such as whooping cough and measles in Australia.
 There have also been reported outbreaks of these diseases in some States… In addition there were 153 cases of whooping cough in 1988 compared to 3,956 in 1993.
 However, deaths from these two conditions remain low with 18 deaths due to measles and 6 due to whooping cough in the period 1988-92.”

-A study published on the CDC’s website shows exactly why “No Jab, No Play” legislation is not a magic solution – and this was the supposedly more effective whole cell vaccine:
+A study published on the CDC’s website shows exactly why the “No Jab, No Play” legislation is not a magic solution – and this was the supposedly more effective whole cell vaccine: